User Guide

 How to enable

-Go to Settings → Sync and toggle iCloud Sync on.
-You'll also be offered this during first launch.
+Open Settings → Sync and flip iCloud Sync on.
+You'll also be asked about it on first launch.

 What syncs across devices